How to choose a wedding photographer and not get burned

 Schedule an Engagement Session

 Once you’ve selected your wedding photographer why not schedule an engagement photoshoot?
 This is a great time to test your chemistry and get to know them and their style.
 You will be especially interested to see if they make you comfortable and relaxed.
-The engagement session is like a trial run for the wedding day and getting to know what works (best angles, personal likes and dislikes) will prove to be very beneficial on your wedding day.
+The engagement session is like a trial run for the wedding day and getting to know what works (best angles, personal likes, and dislikes) will prove to be very beneficial on your wedding day.
 This is essential to creating emotional, beautiful, joyful images and in a style that you desire.

-Ultimately it is your choice who you want to capture the best day of your lives.
+Ultimately it is your choice who you want to capture the best day of your life.
 Leaving the decision up to one who is only looking at their bottom line rarely results in a satisfying experience.

 One of the most important decisions couples will need to make is what kind of wedding photographers style YOU desire.

-For younger / hip couples the more 'arty' or modern / contemporary photographers rue the day.
+For younger / hip couples the more 'arty' or modern/contemporary photographers rue the day.
 For older, more established, wealthier couples the traditional approach is always in demand.
 For other couples, a photographer who can offer a mixture of styles is usually the best route.
-Regardless, knowing the right style will go a long way in your decision making process.
+Regardless, knowing the right style will go a long way in your decision-making process.

 Traditional wedding photographers are similar to what your parents have from their weddings.
 Straightforward photos that are not highly creative and usually posed.
-The simplicity is what attracts some couples who do not want their images to look dated due to the ever changing fads.
+The simplicity is what attracts some couples who do not want their images to look dated due to the ever-changing fads.

 Photojournalist or reportage wedding photographers document your wedding day as it unfolds with minimal involvement.
-Their photos are less artistic or magazine worthy, but they are genuine moments that tell your wedding day story from the beginning to the end.
+Their photos are less artistic or magazine-worthy, but they are genuine moments that tell your wedding day story from the beginning to the end.
 Many of them will create images in black and white and a few will shoot your wedding entirely in film.
 As they are focused on capturing real moments - they do very little posing of the couples.
 The high end of this market will shoot both B&W and color and on film.

-Editorial wedding photographers will pose the bride and groom to achieve magazine worthy images.
+Editorial wedding photographers will pose the bride and groom to achieve magazine-worthy images.
 It takes more time to create this look as the photographer must stylize every photo.
-The photographer must really be on his or her game in achieving this style quickly without taking too much time away from the couples actual wedding day.
+The photographer must really be on his or her game in achieving this style quickly without taking too much time away from the couple's actual wedding day.
 When done well it has the feel of a high-end, luxury magazine photo essay.
-Editorial photographers usually do not capture the candids, groups or family photos.
-Many wedding planners heavily feature - styled shoots on their websites as it looks like a real wedding but in reality it is two models beautifully stylized in every image.
-You can usually tell that it is a styled shoot when the couple is sitting at a lavish dinner set up but there is no wine, food or even lit candles and there are no guests pictured in any of the photos.
+Editorial photographers usually do not capture the candids, groups, or family photos.
+Many wedding planners heavily feature-styled shoots on their websites as it looks like a real wedding but in reality, it is two models beautifully stylized in every image.
+You can usually tell that it is a styled shoot when the couple is sitting at a lavish dinner set up but there is no wine, food, or even lit candles and there are no guests pictured in any of the photos.
 Many photographers who wish to build their wedding portfolio will offer to shoot these sessions for the wedding planners for free.

-Dark & Moody is exactly what it sounds; dark, moody and when done well - dramatic.
-By working with harsh light, darkness or with shadows they create a uniquely dark visual style.
+Dark & Moody is exactly what it sounds; dark, moody, and when done well - dramatic.
+By working with harsh light, darkness, or with shadows they create a uniquely dark visual style.
 This style is especially suited for adventurous elopements - think of those amazing mountain vistas or valleys at dawn or dusk of the bride and groom snuggled up trying to stay warm.
 Or a sunrise wedding day portrait session such as this one captured above.
-Though wonderful for elopements it may not be practical for most wedding celebrations due to time constraints, the light and the locations.
+Though wonderful for elopements it may not be practical for most wedding celebrations due to time constraints, the light, and the locations.

-Many fine art photographers will not shoot the candids, groups photos or family photos whereas others do.
+Many fine art photographers will not shoot the candids, groups photos, or family photos whereas others do.
 As many photographers are labeling themselves as Fine Art wedding photographers it is best to find out what exactly they capture and what they do not.
 Please also note that the Light & Airy style of wedding photography is intermixed with this term.

 Contemporary or modern wedding photographers tend to offer various styles as they enjoy taking creative risks.
 They will incorporate artistic angles, lighting and utilize the atmosphere to create dramatic images as well as capture heartfelt emotions.
 They will pose you for those creative portraits as well as capture the candids.
 The better ones are also able to work well with both natural and artificial light to create dramatic and unique imagery.
-As their style is much more fluid they are usually much more agreeable to their clients wishes.
+As their style is much more fluid they are usually much more agreeable to their client's wishes.
 With the changes in technology these photographers are also pushing the boundaries of wedding photography and the results are stunning.

 A word about Videographers

 As weddings are so tightly choreographed having videographers and photographers working together can be problematic.
-Especially when one is more photojournalist in approach and the other one is thinking of transitions, details and zooming in and zooming out for their music video.
-For example: the bride brushing her hand across a wedding dress before she puts it on will need to be art directed and shot several times to get the right look, focus and light.
+Especially when one is more photojournalist in approach and the other one is thinking of transitions, details, and zooming in and zooming out for their music video.
+For example the bride brushing her hand across a wedding dress before she puts it on will need to be art directed and shot several times to get the right look, focus, and light.
 This works incredibly well for those video transitions but if your videographer is taking up all of the brides time - what will the photographer have to show for it?

 If you are having both a videographer and a photographer please add more time to your timeline.
-You will need the extra time for the preparation, the portrait session and capturing the details during the key moments of the day.
+You will need the extra time for the preparation, the portrait session, and capturing the details during the key moments of the day.
 Both crews will appreciate the extra time to do their jobs correctly and you may get a kick out of seeing how two unique versions of your wedding day are captured and created on your behalf.

 If you are having both a videographer and a photographer please add more time to your timeline

 Brides & grooms really need to look closely at the imagery presented in the portfolio.
-For example: are the brides skin tones clear, are the teeth and eyes bright, are there blemishes or unsightly wrinkles, are there any distractions that ruin the images?
+For example: are the bride's skin tones clear, are the teeth and eyes bright, are there blemishes or unsightly wrinkles, are there any distractions that ruin the images?
 These are all things that separate the non-professionals from the pros.
 Professional photographers charge more for various reasons but a big part of it is time.
 As they must spend time on retouching and cleaning up the images and creating a look and style - they should be rewarded.
 It is not enough to slap a Lightroom filter on all of the photos and send them to the client and forget about them.
 These are your treasured memories and you deserve to look flawless.
 When you hire your photographer you should ensure that they can do this aspect and do it well.

 Albums and other products

 What do you do with all the beautiful images from your wedding day?
-Whether you are displaying them on the walls of your home, or purchasing an album to tell the story of your day.
+Whether you are displaying them on the walls of your home or purchasing an album to tell the story of your day.
 Make sure you are able to view albums, prints, and or wall art that they offer before booking your wedding photographer.
 You would be surprised at how many wedding photographers do not offer these kinds of services.
 If you can't meet them in person, ask to see samples during the Skype or Zoom call.
 Every reputable wedding photographer should have a collection of sample albums to show you and you will also want to see how their design skills match up to your vision.

 Your photographer should add to your wedding day experience.
-Having one who you feel comfortable with, can communicate with and who you trust is incredibly important for your peace of mind.
+Having one who you feel comfortable with, can communicate with and trust is incredibly important for your peace of mind.
 After all the only mementos you will have from your wedding are your photos.